Koboo/kache/README.md

     public static void main(String[] args) {
         KacheClient client = new KacheClient();

-        TestObj object = new TestObj("", 1L, -1); // any object, have to extend Serializable
+        TestObj object = new TestObj("", 1L, -1); // any object, has to extend Serializable

         TransferChannel<TestObj> channel = client.getTransfer("channelName"); // any Channel-Name